 3. Get coverage for the whole family

-One of the most effective ways to take advantage of your dental insurance policy is cover your entire family.
+One of the most effective ways to take advantage of your dental insurance policy is to cover your entire family.
 Family dental insurance keeps the whole family covered and allows you to save more money because it’s often less expensive to add dependents to your policy than have separate policies.
 You won't have to worry about anyone missing out on coverage, should a dental emergency arise and you don’t all have to use the same dentist.

 Bonus tip: Inquire about whether orthodontic insurance is included in your policy.
 This is a significant advantage, as someone in the family may need to get braces at some point.